nlanhduy/Resume/src/main-with-image.typ

 )

 = Brief
-I'm a third-year software engineering student passionate about building technology solutions that improve people's daily lives.
-I have hands-on experience in developing web, mobile, and AI applications.
-I'm currently seeking an internship position as a *Full-Stack Web Developer* to apply my skills and grow professionally in a real-world environment.
+I'm a third-year software engineering student passionate about creating technology that enhances daily life.
+With hands-on experience in web, mobile, and AI development, I'm seeking a *Full-stack Developer* to apply my skills and grow professionally.

 = Education
 #info(